we-push-it/ansible_cmdb/README.md

     - ansible_cmdb
 ```

-and configured in inventory, for example:
+Configure settings in your inventory file:

 ```yaml
 ansible_cmdb_webserver_hostname: localhost  # used to delegate the tasks